Robert Burnes: Life and background

-Roberts parents were Robert Burnes and Isabella Keith.
+Robert's parents were Robert Burnes and Isabella Keith.
 He retained the spelling 'Burnes' throughout his life; however, his nephew favoured the Ayrshire spelling of 'Burns' and official records as well as his memorial inscription omit the 'e'.

 Robert is said to have gone to England or Southern Scotland at first, working for some time as a gardener, having supposedly parted from his brother on the summit of Garvock Tap.
 He then lived for several years, arriving around 1748, certainly by 1781, in a cot house at Titwood Farm in Dreghorn Parish, where he worked in the summer months as a quarryman and possibly being apprenticed at some point as a stonemason.
 He would at some stage have been a cotter or agricultural worker.
 His brother William recorded in a letter dated 1781 that his brother lived in 'Stewarton' and that his circumstances were "rather indifferent."
 Robert attended his brother William's funeral in 1784.

 Robert had severe rheumatoid arthritis or osteoarthritis that prevented him from doing hard physical work in the cold winter months and to maintain himself and his family he opened a school in his home for the sons of local farmers sons.
 When his condition became too painful and debilitating he moved to a house in the Buck's Head Close or to the Buck's Head Inn itself, located just off the main street in Stewarton and this may have been the house he once occupied mentioned in an 1896 Glasgow Herald article about a dwelling nicknamed the "stane stair", a two story thatched cottages next to the Happy Land lodging house that the Stewarton Town Council in 1910 condemned as “unfit for habitation” and had demolished.
 It had once had a stone stair that projected onto the street, hence the name.
 Later he moved to another house in the town with his family.
 Caldhame Farm on the Robertland Estate was the home of Robert, his wife Agnes Craig and their family whilst he was a land steward between at least 1774 and 1784.
 The family were said to have been upright, respectable and "..never had much wealth and at times their circumstances were far from affluent."
 They are said to have kept in close contact with Gilbert and Robert whilst they were living at Mossgiel.

-Robert's nephew, the poet, is said to have had a sweetheart in Stewarton who he met at a merry making in Kilmarnock.
+Robert's nephew, the poet, is said to have had a sweetheart in Stewarton whom he met at a merry making in Kilmarnock.
 The girl was keen to marry Burns, but her parents were against it.
 She married a man named Black and the two raised a large family.